mfreed7/declarative-shadow-dom/README.md

     1. The [existing procedure](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-inhead) for the closing “template” tag is performed.
     2. Let "the template element" equal the `<template>` element popped from the stack of open elements in the previous step.
     3. Let “shadowroot” equal the value of an attribute in "the template element"'s start tag token with the name "shadowroot".
 (Note: the check is made for the attribute value in the **start tag token**, similar to how [HTML integration point](https://html.spec.whatwg.org/multipage/parsing.html#tree-construction) is defined.
 This is a parser-only feature.)
-    4. Let “delegates_focus" equal the value of an attribute in "the template element"'s start tag token with the name "shadowroot_delegates_focus".
+    4. Let “delegates_focus" equal the value of an attribute in "the template element"'s start tag token with the name "shadowrootdelegatesfocus".
     5. If “shadowroot” **does not** contain a valid value (“open” or “closed”), then these steps end here.
 This is not a declarative shadow root.
 (See [this discussion](#missingmode).)
     6. Let "shadowhost" equal the parent node of "the template element".
 (Note: the shadow root will be attached to the parent of the `<template>` node when the `</template>` closing tag is encountered.
 If script has moved that node, the shadow root will be attached to the new/current location.)
     7. If "shadowhost" is null, or is not a [valid shadow host element](https://dom.spec.whatwg.org/#dom-element-attachshadow), stop here - no shadow root will be attached in this case.